 The Inspection Plan.

-The Communication Plan.Coordination Panel
+The Communication Plan.

+c.
+Coordination Panel Charter and Plan (as applicable).

+d.
 Inspection reports and related correspondence.

+e.
 Pertinent licensing actions completed by the NRC.

+f.
 Other agency and Government actions communicated to the NRC.

+g.
+Applicable documents that reflect the implementation of IMC 0375 at the site. h.
 ROP Feedback Form via IMC 0801, “Reactor Oversight Process Feedback Program,” or memorandum to DIRS providing the lessons learned to be considered for incorporation in the next revision to IMC 0375.

 All documents relating to the extended shutdown may be included in the docket file and, to the extent permitted by 10 CFR 2.790, made public in accordance with NRC policy.
 Pre-decisional information will not be made public until after the applicable decision has been made.